UngGas-Studio/BynixScript/README.md

 To run BynixScript, you have two options:
 - [Non-Website](pages/non-website.md): **To run BynixScript on npm or clone repository**
 - [Website](pages/website.md): **To run BynixScript on your website**
+## Hightlighter
+If you want a highlighter, you have two options :
+- [BynixScript VScode](example.com): To add highlighter to vscode
+- [BynixScript Acode](example.com): To add a highlighter to acode
 ## Get Started
 ### Using npm
 Run a BynixScript file: